RMWinslow/papersdrafts/contagion/ideas.md

 - What's missing from these models?
 - Stochastic Markov process (Ben Mol)?
 - Incorporate infection rate
+- Eigengen vectors and eigenvalues
+  - fixed points in distribution are eigenvectors
+- "What number do you want to reduce?"
 - Take that little example of the incentives involved in cutting off a social connection,
   - determine equilibrium invariant distribution
   - or imposed fixed cost/benefit of gaining or losing connections and fixed cost of infection risk
     - Use solutions from Phelan's stuff to find out what kinds of connections are in equilibrium?

+- Jorge asks why he cares less and less as time goes by.
+  - "Why is it that as time goes by I stop caring?
+  - "Learning I won't get it."
+  - Disease exposure is highly correlted geographically/socially.
+A priori it is difficult to tell whether you will have high disease exposure, but as the pandemic goes on you gain more info about the fact that you dont
+  - Home production decaying?
+  - "Odds of getting sick with a fixed cost?"
+What did I mean here?

+- notes from bad talk I gave
+  - "icing model" on symettric tree? typo?
+  - ideal branching problem
+  - Tom Holmes on Walmart
+    - How do you build a new walmart
+  - continuous time markov process, exponentially meeting with different types, keeping track of meeting people who are sick and healthy
+  - what set of parameters are stable in equilibrium where people are trying to decide to cut off a marginal connection?